freenas/freenas-docs/userguide/storage.rst

-When adding disks to increase the capacity of a pool, ZFS supports the addition of virtual devices, or *vdevs*, to an existing ZFS pool.
-A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3.
-**After a vdev is created, more drives cannot be added to that vdev**.
-However, a new vdev can be striped with another of the **same type of existing vdev** to increase the overall size of the pool.
-Extending a pool often involves striping similar vdevs.
+When adding disks to increase the capacity of a pool, ZFS supports the addition of virtual devices, or *vdevs*, to an existing ZFS pool. **After a vdev is created, more drives cannot be added to that vdev**, but a new vdev can be striped with another of the **same type** to increase the overall size of the pool.
+To extend a pool, the vdev being added must be the same as the existing vdev in the pool.
+If the vdev being added doesn't match the existing vdev in the pool, :guilabel:`EXTEND` cannot be clicked.
-Here are some examples:
+Some vdev extending exmaples include:

 * to extend a ZFS stripe, add one or more disks.
 Since there is no redundancy, disks do not have to be added in the same quantity as the existing stripe.

 * to extend a ZFS mirror, add the same number of drives.
-The resulting striped mirror is a RAID 10.
-For example, if ten new drives are available, a mirror of two drives could be created initially, then extended by creating another mirror of two drives, and repeating three more times until all ten drives have been added.
+The resulting pool is a stripe of two mirros.

-* to extend a three drive RAIDZ1, add three additional drives.
-The result is a RAIDZ+0, similar to RAID 50 on a hardware controller.
+* to extend a RAIDZ1, add three additional drives.
+The resulting pool is a stripe of two RAIDZ1 vdevs, similar to RAID 50 on a hardware controller.

 * to extend a RAIDZ2 requires a minimum of four additional drives.
-The result is a RAIDZ2+0, similar to RAID 60 on a hardware controller.
+The result is a stripe of two RAIDZ2 vdevs, similar to RAID 60 on a hardware controller.

-.. warning:: Make sure to select the same number of disks and disk layout when extending the pool!

 .. _ExportDisconnect a Pool: